 - Hit Manual on Instant Pot and cook for 5 minutes.
 Naturally release for 10 minutes then remove lid and stir cranberry sauce.
 Mash cranberries with potato masher (or large wooden spoon).
 Stir in orange zest.

-- Transfer cranberry sauce to bowl and allow to cool.
+- Transfer cranberry sauce to a serving bowl and allow to cool.

 Taste Test!